muratk3n/thirdwave/en/tweets/2019/week29.md

 Wut?
 J. Bamber is a Brit?
 Damn Brit actors do American accent too well.
-I heard the guy on diff show w genuine Brit accent, I tho "no American does Brit accent that well".
+I heard the guy on diff show w genuine Brit accent, I tho "no American does Brit accent that good".
 Turns out the fake accent was the 1st one (on BSG).

 *2019-7-18 17:52:34*